-Two of the most pronounced vegetation changes throughout the intermountain west is the expansion of Juniper (Juniperus, spp.) and the invasion of Bromus tectorum L., a noxious weed, commonly known as cheatgrass.
+Two of the most pronounced vegetation changes throughout the Intermountain West is the expansion of Juniper (Juniperus, spp.) and the invasion of Bromus tectorum L., a noxious weed, commonly known as cheatgrass.
 Both of these species are primary drivers of change in native semi-arid savanna ecosystems and play a large role in changing fire regimes.
-Though fire often plays an essential role in wildland ecology and helps maintain natural processes, too many occurrences of wildfire can induce a loss of biodiversity, disrupt ecosystems, and deplete resources (Oppenheimer, 2012; Whisenant S.G., 1990).
-A study by Balch, J. K et al., conducted in 2013 found that cheatgrass-dominated landscapes were four times more likely to ignite than native vegetation types.
-Recent estimates have placed contemporary juniper stands at 18 million hectares (Williams et al. 2014).
+Though fire often plays an essential role in wildland ecology and helps maintain natural processes, too many occurrences of wildfire can induce a loss of biodiversity, disrupt ecosystems, and deplete resources (Oppenheimer, 2012; Whisenant, 1990).
+A study by Balch et al., conducted in 2013 found that cheatgrass-dominated landscapes were four times more likely to ignite than native vegetation types.
+Recent estimates have placed contemporary juniper stands at 18 million hectares (Williams et al., 2014).
 This increase in fuel loads combined with the fine under-story fuel of cheatgrass has changed fire regimes and intensified the severity of wildfires throughout this region (Miller 2005; Miller & Wigand 1994).

 Juniper is native shrub species that has expanded from its traditional fire-safe habitats into fire-dependent communities as a result of climatic fluctuations, grazing patterns, and wildfire suppression efforts (Ansley & Wiedemann 2008; Barney & Frischknecht 1974; Dennison et al. 2014; Miller & Tausch 2001; Noson et al. 2006).
 The driving mechanisms for the increase in junipers is unknown and understanding the historical conditions and locations of juniper will help in understanding drivers of recent change (Miller, 2009).
-Researchers have discovered that phases of juniper encroachment is directly linked to juniper dominance over other ecological processes (Davis et al. 2010).
-As woody plants encroach on savannas there are high ecological consequences such as habitat heterogeneity across the landscape, changes in soil chemistry, lowing species richness (Sahara et al., 2015).
+Researchers have discovered that phases of juniper encroachment are directly linked to juniper dominance over other ecological processes (Davis et al. 2010).
+As woody plants encroach on savannas there are ecological consequences such as habitat heterogeneity across the landscape, changes in soil chemistry, and lower species richness (Sahara et al., 2015).